kasir-barati/python/docs/integration-testing/mock-grpc-api/README.md

 # Mock gRPC API -- Integration Testing

-Here is how you might wanna mock a gRPC API.
+Here is how you might wanna mock a gRPC API, e.g. I mocked:

+- A unary RPC, i.e. the `SayHello` API.
+- A duplex stream (Bidirectional streaming RPC) which I called it `Upload`.

 ## How to Start it